digital-archives/HISTGA1011/slides/av.md

 # Announcements

-* Job: <a href="https://nypl.pinpointhq.com/postings/9c777bd1-2968-414f-b429-f6ad5f8046bd" target="_blank">Archivist (Specialist II) - Schomburg Center</a>
-*

 ---

-# Lecture: Moving Image and Audio Preservation
+# Moving Image and Audio Preservation
+Sometimes also known as "time-based media"

 ---

 # Analog Recording Technology

-In order to fully understand audio-visual preservation reformatting techniques and tools, it’s important to know a little bit about how analog recording technology works.
+In order to fully understand audio-visual preservation reformatting techniques and tools, it’s important to know a little bit about how **analog** recording technology works.

 ---

 <div class="quote">
-“All audiovisual signal/information is ultimately just electricity passed along on wires, whether that signal is interpreted as analog (a continuous wave) or digital (a string of binary on/off data points).
-So at some level measuring a signal quantitatively (rather than how it looks or sounds) always means getting down and interpreting the voltage: the fluctuations in electric charge passed along a cable or wire.”
+All audiovisual signal/information is ultimately just electricity passed along on wires, whether that signal is interpreted as analog (a continuous wave) or digital (a string of binary on/off data points).
+So at some level measuring a signal quantitatively (rather than how it looks or sounds) always means getting down and interpreting the voltage: the fluctuations in electric charge passed along a cable or wire.
 </div>

 <div class="author">Ethan Gates</div>